rach0022/tundra/README.md

 - [ ] build the buttons to switch gender depending on what device we are on or switch the sections class to ios/ android depending on which device
 - [x] add the npm package animate.css
 - [x] add an "active" class to the button and change its style to show the user which is selected
-- [ ] start animate.css docs here: https://github.com/daneden/animate.css/
+- [ ] start using animate.css docs here: https://github.com/daneden/animate.css/ and link in the head of the html

 #### Project Details: